Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Results

 Clusters 1 and 2 isolate this variation.
-Both rank high in analytical intensity (mean percentiles 90 and 88), but they differ sharply in routine cognitive content (mean percentiles 26 and 68).
-Discrimination is concentrated in Cluster 1, where four of five non-reference groups face significant callback gaps ranging from 2.3 to 3.6 percentage points.
-The Black male gap of 3.6 percentage points (a 22 percent reduction in callback probability) extends beyond management to include 61 percent of business and financial operations ads, indicating that the task profile rather than the occupation label drives the pattern.
-In Cluster 2, no group exhibits a statistically significant gap despite similarly high analytical demands.
-In Clusters 3 and 4, which combine moderate analytical intensity with higher routine or contact content, callback gaps are smaller and less broadly distributed, with significant estimates limited primarily to Black men.\footnote{To assess whether these patterns reflect specific task dimensions rather than clustering choices, Online Appendix Tables O7--O9 present direct task-interaction specifications isolating individual task contributions.
-We also verify robustness to alternative cut-points (40th and 60th percentiles, Tables O10--O12).
-Discrimination emerges in jobs with high analytical and interpersonal intensity and is attenuated when routine cognitive intensity is high.
-Three-way interactions confirm that callback gaps are largest in jobs combining high analytical and interpersonal intensity with either low routine content or high customer contact, and are absent in low-intensity jobs.
-We report joint $F$-tests for interaction terms in each specification.}
+Both rank high in analytical intensity (mean percentiles 90 and 88), but differ substantially in routine cognitive content (mean percentiles 26 and 68).
+Discrimination is concentrated in Cluster 1, where four of the five non-reference groups face significant callback gaps ranging from 2.3 to 3.6 percentage points.
+The Black male gap of 3.6 percentage points is equivalent to 42 percent of the White-male callback rate of 8.6 percent in this cluster.
+Cluster 1 is not composed primarily of management occupations.
+Business and financial operations advertisements account for 61 percent of its postings.
+The concentration therefore aligns more closely with the task profile than with the major occupation label alone.
+In Cluster 2, no group shows a statistically significant gap despite similarly high analytical demands.
+In Clusters 3 and 4, which combine moderate analytical intensity with higher routine or contact content, callback gaps are smaller and less broadly distributed.
+Black men face significant gaps in both clusters, Black women face a significant gap in Cluster 4, and White women face a marginally significant gap in Cluster 3.\footnote{Alternative specifications using three, five, six, and seven clusters appear in Online Appendix Tables O3--O6.
+To assess whether these patterns reflect specific task dimensions rather than clustering choices, Tables O7--O9 present direct task-interaction specifications.
+We also assess sensitivity to alternative cut-points (40th and 60th percentiles, Tables O10--O12).
+Callback gaps are largest in jobs with high analytical and interpersonal intensity and smaller when routine cognitive intensity is high.
+Three-way interaction estimates indicate that callback gaps are concentrated in jobs combining high analytical and interpersonal intensity with either low routine content or high contact intensity, whereas no comparable gaps emerge in jobs low in both analytical and interpersonal intensity.
+We report joint $F$-tests of the interaction terms in each specification.}